-We have compiled a short list with some of those islands.
+We have compiled a shortlist with some of those islands.
 They are small (local population less than a few hundred) and remote (the ferry ride is long), while a car is not necessary.
-Pack a pair of trekking shoes, a book and let’s go!
+Pack a pair of trekking shoes, and a book, and let’s go!
 Oh! and don’t forget the sunscreen too!

-Note: Due to the small number of hotel units, early booking is the only thing you need to worry about in this holiday.
+Note: Due to the small number of hotel units, early booking is the only thing you need to worry about on this holiday.